 Caitlin Costello is a graduate of the London Academy of Music and Dramatic Art (LAMDA) and DePaul University.
+Teaching credits include Mosaic with American Theater Company, improv coaching and creating a summer camp drama program.
 Teaching credits include Mosaic with American Theater Company, improv coaching, workshops at Hope College and Northwestern University, facilitating theater classes on Norwegian Cruise Lines, and creating a summer camp drama program.
 She has performed improv and sketch comedy with iO Chicago and Second City theatricals.
 An active member of the Chicago theater scene for 10 years, her favorite projects include Back Room Shakespeare, Vintage Theatre Collective, and The Nerdologues.

 Mark Dodge received his B.A. in Directing from Columbia College Chicago in 2001.
 Originally from New Jersey, he was bitten by the theater bug in high school and has endeavored to direct, act and design wherever he roams.
 As a founding member of Fury Theatre he created the SAST fest, Teen Bard, and Bard at the Boundary programs.
 He has written Fury Theatre's three original kids shows Hamlet & Eggs: A Scrambled Shakespeare Adventure, Professor Evil's Bedtime Stories for Zombies!
 And Creature Double Feature! and has directed Fury's inaugural show as an incorporated company, The Glass Menagerie in 2011.
 He has also worked with the Chicago Park District to create a strong arts partnership with both Indian Boundary Park and Chase Park where Fury conducts theater classes and performance events for the park’s neighborhood kids and families.
 As Fury’s Artistic Director, he has stressed the mission of emotion and physicality as a precursor to verbal action as the drive behind each production.